Winter and Spring 2021 Reopening Plan

 SUNY Delhi’s Spring 2021 schedule does not include any scheduled spring breaks, and students will be encouraged to remain on campus for the duration of the semester.

 Due to the unique nature of our in-person, applied classes and academic programs, in combination with the instruction of our remote learners, SUNY Delhi will not be offering unified or campus-wide restoration days.
-Faculty will assign restoration days as needed for their individual courses and will notify students in advance of these days in class and/or via email.
+Faculty will assign restoration days/times as needed for their individual courses and will notify students in advance of these days/times in class and/or via email.